- General Examination FAQs

 7. I have a question about the time of my examination appointment.
 How can I confirm the time of my appointment?

-8. May I reschedule my appointment for a different test centre?
+8. May I reschedule my appointment for a different test centre or a different time?

-Rescheduling is possible until a date specified by IBLCE so long as appointments are available.
+Rescheduling to a different appointment date, time, or location within the same examination window is possible until a specified date so long as appointments are available.
 Candidates may reschedule or cancel an examination appointment without penalty up to 30 days before the scheduled appointment date.
-Within 5-29 days of the scheduled appointment, candidates will need to pay a $50 reschedule fee which will be paid directly to the third-party testing vendor by the candidate.
+Within 5-29 days of the scheduled appointment, candidates will need to pay a 53.05USD reschedule fee which will be paid directly to the third-party testing vendor by the candidate.
 No rescheduling or cancelling is permitted within five days of a scheduled appointment.
 If the candidates fails to appear for the scheduled test appointment, the test fee will be forfeited.

 During the Examination FAQs